llmrooter/router/docs/api.md

 - POST `/api/chat`
   - Auth: session
-  - Purpose: Convenience non‑OpenAI endpoint that forwards a chat completion request to the selected provider.
+  - Purpose: Convenience non‑OpenAI endpoint that forwards a chat completion request to the selected provider or router fallback.
   - Body: OpenAI Chat Completions‑style payload.
 Required: `model: string`.
-Common fields: `messages: [ ... ]`.
+    - Accepts `provider/model` (lowercase provider) or `router/<name>`.
+  - Behavior:
-  - Behavior: Resolves provider by matching `model` against the runtime model cache; forwards to `{provider.base_url}/chat/completions` with `stream: false`.
+    - For `provider/model`: resolves provider and forwards to `{provider.base_url}/chat/completions` with `stream: false`.
+    - For `router/<name>`: sequentially tries each configured target; on network/5xx errors it falls back to the next target; 4xx errors are returned immediately.
   - Success: `200` with upstream JSON body; on failure, mirrors upstream status or returns `400 { "error": "unknown model" }`, `502 { "error": "provider error" }`.

 ---